 On-Demand Load Balancers

-Attaching VMs to on-demand load balancers is handled in a blueprint.
+Attaching VMs to on-demand load balancers is handled in a cloud template.
 After adding a load balancer to the canvas, simply hover the mouse cursor over the left edge of the load balancer object on the canvas until a blue circle appears and click drag to the VM you want to associate.
 You will see a visual connection line appear between the load balancer and object similarly to what is displayed in the screenshot.
-Once connected, the instances property will update with the machine name that will be added to the load balancer server pool at deplyment time.
+Once connected, the instances property will update with the machine name that will be added to the load balancer server pool at deployment time.

 Existing Load Balancers

 Existing load balancers are added from the network profile that is used for the deployment.
 Within the network profile choose Load Balancers -> Add Load Balancer and choose the discovered or deployed load balancers in your environment.
 Exactly like networks, Discovered origin means the load balancer was created manually or through other methods in NSX.
 A Deployed origin indicates the load balancer was deployed by Cloud Assembly.
-In the example, I choose the provider load balancer that was created using the first blueprint.
+In the example, I choose the provider load balancer that was created using the first cloud template.
 You can also use constraint tags to determine the load balancer.
-If a load balancer is selected in the network profile and defined in the blueprint, as shown above, a new virtual server is created for the existing load balancer with the YAML configurations.
+If a load balancer is selected in the network profile and defined in the cloud template, as shown above, a new virtual server is created for the existing load balancer with the YAML configurations.